Silicon nitride: Electronics

 These SiNH films have much less tensile stress, but worse electrical properties (resistivity 106 to 1015 Ω·cm, and dielectric strength 1 to 5 MV/cm), and are thermally stable to high temperatures under specific physical conditions.
 Silicon nitride is also used in the xerographic process as one of the layers of the photo drum.
 Silicon nitride is also used as an ignition source for domestic gas appliances.
 Because of its good elastic properties, silicon nitride, along with silicon and silicon oxide, is the most popular material for cantilevers — the sensing elements of atomic force microscopes.

+Aspirational applications

 Solar cells

 Solar cells are often coated with an anti-reflective coating.
 Silicon nitride can be used for this, and it is possible to adjust its index of refraction by varying the parameters of the deposition process.

 Photonic integrated circuits

 Photonic integrated circuits can be produced with various materials, also called material platforms.
 Silicon nitride is one of those material platforms, next to, for example, Silicon Photonics and Indium Phosphide.
 Silicon Nitride photonic integrated circuits have a broad spectral coverage and features low light losses.
 This makes them highly suited to detectors, spectrometers, biosensors, and quantum computers.
-The lowest propagation losses reported in SiN (0.1 dB/cm down to 0.1 dB/m) have been achieved by LioniX International’s TriPleX waveguides.
+The lowest propagation losses reported in SiN (0.1 dB/cm down to 0.1 dB/m) have been achieved by LioniX International's TriPleX waveguides.

+High stress membranes

+Silicon nitride has emerged as a favorable platform for high-stress thin film membrane devices.
+These devices have been used as sensing devices in a wide variety of a scientific experiments including spectroscopy applications and dark matter searches.